 - IBM's strategy has been characterized by continued centralization of control through SNA/VM/MVS central host systems.
-The information center concept fits into this strategy.
-INPUT believes this centralization of control will continue through the 1980s. - During the past five years there has been a tremendous growth in the installation of standalone microcomputers and office automation systems.
-Some office automation systems are supported by independent processors installed in various locations within an organization.
+The information center concept fit51into this strategy.
+INPUT believes this centralization of control will continue through the 1980s. - o During the past five years there has been a tremendous growth in the installation of standalone microcomputers and office automation systems.
+Some of the office automation systems are supported by independent processors installed in various locations within an organization.
 To this point, end-user computing, office automation, and data processing have been headed down their separate paths. - IS organizations and IBM (as well as other hardware/software/communications vendors) recognize the need to integrate these three separate information systems services to facilitate the sharing of information and resources.
-INPUT believes this integration will be emphasized between 1990 and 1995, and INPUT identifies this as the Electronic Office period.
+INPUT believes this integration will be emphasized during the time between 1990 and 1995, and INPUT is identified.